Call us to set up an appointment! 765.962.9900

 Listen to this PODCAST with Dr. Marc Baker on The Back Doctors Podcast with Dr. Michael Johnson.
 The value of The Cox® Technic System of Spinal Pain Management for back pain and neck pain patients’ recovery is highlighted.

 Schedule your next Richmond chiropractic appointment at Johnson Chiropractic today.
-Let Johnson Chiropractic play a role in your plan to maintain and enhance your stability and balance throughout your back pain or neck pain episode…as well as throughout this unusual time of coronavirus.
+Let Johnson Chiropractic be part of your plan to sustain and improve your stability and balance during your back pain or neck pain episode…and in this unusual time of coronavirus.